dylanhmorris/sars-cov-2-temp-humidity/README.md

       Linsey C. Marr AND
       Vincent J. Munster AND
       James O. Lloyd-Smith},
-      Title = {The effect of temperature and humidity on the stability of SARS-CoV-2 and other enveloped viruses}, Date = {2020},
+      title = {The effect of temperature and humidity on the stability of SARS-CoV-2 and other enveloped viruses}, journal = {bioRxiv preprint},
+      year = {2020},
+      doi = {10.1101/2020.10.16.341883},
       URL = {https://github.com/dylanhmorris/sars-cov-2-temp-humidity}
 }
 ```

 ## Article abstract
-Since emerging in late 2019, SARS-CoV-2 has caused a global pandemic, and it may become an endemic human pathogen.
-Understanding the impact of environmental conditions on SARS-CoV-2 viability and its transmission potential is crucial to anticipating epidemic dynamics and designing mitigation strategies.
-Ambient temperature and humidity are known to have strong effects on the environmental stability of viruses, but there is little data for SARS-CoV-2, and a general quantitative understanding of how temperature and humidity affect virus stability has remained elusive.
-Here, we characterise the stability of SARS-CoV-2 on an inert surface at a variety of temperature and humidity conditions, and introduce a mechanistic model that enables accurate prediction of virus stability in unobserved conditions.
-We find that SARS-CoV-2 survives better at low temperatures and extreme relative humidities; median estimated virus half-life was more than 24 hours at 10C and 40\% RH, but less than an hour and a half at 27C and 65\% RH.
-Our results highlight scenarios of particular transmission risk, and provide a mechanistic explanation for observed superspreading events in cool indoor environments such as food processing plants.
+Understanding the impact of environmental conditions on virus viability and transmission potential is crucial to anticipating epidemic dynamics and designing mitigation strategies.
+Ambient temperature and humidity are known to have strong effects on the environmental stability of viruses, but a general quantitative understanding of how temperature and humidity affect virus stability has remained elusive.
+We characterize the stability of SARS-CoV-2 on an inert surface at a variety of temperature and humidity conditions, and introduce a mechanistic model that enables accurate prediction of virus stability in unobserved conditions.
+We find that SARS-CoV-2 survives better at low temperatures and extreme relative humidities; median estimated virus half-life was more than 24 hours at 10 °C and 40 % RH, but approximately an hour and a half at 27 °C and 65 % RH.
 Moreover, our model predicts observations from other human coronaviruses and other studies of SARS-CoV-2, suggesting the existence of shared mechanisms that determine environmental stability across a number of enveloped viruses.
+Our results highlight scenarios of particular transmission risk and point to broad strategies for pandemic mitigation, while opening new frontiers for the mechanistic study of viral transmission.

 ## Directories
 - ``src``: all code, including data preprocessing, Bayesian model definition and fitting, and results post-processing and figure generation: